 Digital Handwriting: A Scalable Solution

 Today, marketers struggle more than ever to rise above the din of spammy ads and junk mail.
-To create a personal connection to consumers and build brand loyalty, many are turning to digital handwriting.
+To create a personal connection to consumers and strengthen brand consistency, many are turning to digital handwriting.
 Simply Written’s handwriting library offers more than 200 unique styles to match your needs.

 Choosing a style that reflects a brand’s personality (or even mimics the handwriting of a brand’s founder, director or CEO) has never been easier.